PrimitiveContext/AzureEnumRBAC/README.md

 ## Usage

-Once installed, add the script directory to PATH and run:
+Once installed, ensure the script directory has been added to PATH and run:

     AzureEnumRBAC

-OR, if you want a quick one-liner to find and run the binary for your operating system, try one of the following:

-    <Windows> where AzureEnumRBAC && AzureEnumRBAC
-    <Linux> which AzureEnumRBAC && AzureEnumRBAC
-    <macOS> which AzureEnumRBAC && AzureEnumRBAC
+    OR
+    python -m AzureEnumRBAC.AzureEnumRBAC

 You should see the CLI script orchestrating each enumeration phase.
 It will create an `output/` folder under `AzureEnumRBAC/AzureEnumRBAC/`